Skip to main content Back to Top

 Estimated Resupply Dates

-• Baxter has all vancomycin presentations available for direct orders only.[4]
+• Baxter has all vancomycin presentations on allocation and for direct orders only.[4]

 Implications for Patient Care